United States

 2. Appearance: The Miniature Panther

-The Pantherette’s appearance is defined by a specific and demanding visual target — and in the best-produced individuals, the resemblance to a miniature black panther is genuinely compelling.
+The Pantherette’s appearance is defined by a specific and demanding visual target — and in the best-produced individuals, the resemblance to a miniature black panther is striking.

 The Black Coat